eosnetworkfoundation/eos-system-contracts/README.md

 ## Repository organization

-The `main` branch contains the latest state of development which should include functional code but it may not be very stable.
-That branch can be used as the source of new features and bug fixes that can be pulled into forked repositories along with appropriate fork-specific changes added on top which are then stabilized, tested, and officially released as a supported version.
-There will not be official releases of the contracts from this repository.
+The `main` branch contains the latest state of development; do not use this for production.
+Refer to the [releases page](https://github.com/AntelopeIO/reference-contracts/releases) for current information on releases, pre-releases, and obsolete releases as well as the corresponding tags for those releases.

 ## Supported Operating Systems

 [CDT](https://github.com/AntelopeIO/cdt) is required to build contracts.
 Any operating systems supported by CDT is sufficient to build the reference contracts.